-a.s.r. non-life is a subsidiary of ASR Nederland N.V. (hereinafter: a.s.r.). a.s.r. non-life intends to enable people to insure themselves against risks they are unable or unwilling to bear themselves. a.s.r. non-life is convinced that its raison d'être is justified by thinking in terms of customer interests and perception.
+ASR Schadeverzekering N.V. (a.s.r. non-life) is a subsidiary of ASR Nederland N.V. (a.s.r. or group). a.s.r. non-life intends to enable people to be insured against risks they are unable or unwilling to bear themselves. a.s.r. non-life is convinced that its main strategic principle is justified by thinking in terms of customer interests and perception.
 The products and services of a.s.r. non-life must be in line with this.
 Understandability and simplicity combined with efficient business processes and a solid financial position are essential.
-Customers can count on their risk coverage being held by an insurer that avoids waste, listens to them, thinks along with them and is accessible through various channels.
+Customers can count on their risk coverage being held by an insurer that works sustainably, listens to them, thinks along with them and is accessible through various channels.

 Customers need transparent products, clear communication and personal service. a.s.r. non-life has made it its top priority to meet these needs.
 For example, activities and objectives of a.s.r. non-life are tested against the interests of the customer and products are presented to customer panels.
 Customer journeys and the wishes expressed by customers are included in product development.
 Ultimately, this is reflected in the valuation of customers as measured by the Net Promoter Score (NPS).
 The NPS measures the extent to which customers would recommend a.s.r. non-life to their surroundings.
 Also a lot of attention is paid to our social role and sustainability.
-A concrete example of this is the creation of the Disability team 'Re-integration and Services' which combines the expertise of three former teams to strengthen the focus on sustainable employability.
+A concrete example of this is making customers aware of the environmental benefits of sustainable damage repair. a.s.r. joined the Net-Zero Insurance Alliance (NZIA) to reduce CO2 emissions in it's insurance portfolio.
+Target of the partnership is to make the insurance portfolio climate neutral by 2050.
+Besides promoting sustainable damage repair, a.s.r. non life is starting dialogues with corporate customers to make them aware of the potential negative impact on the climate of their activities.